tamminhdao/jekyll-now/_posts/2017-07-03-SeventhWeek.md

 * the symbols have to center in the middle of their cells

 This turned out to be quite an interesting challenge for me.
 While it was definitely not easy, the requirements were added incrementally so I was always solving only one problem at a time.
-However, in general, when presented with a complicated problem, a good strategy is to start with a simpler version of the big problem and build on from there.
+In general, when presented with a complicated problem, a good strategy is to start with a simpler version of the big problem and build on from there.

 **Stage 1: Draw a grid that works only which symbol length of 1 such as X and O**